Billy Gilbert

 William Gilbert Barron (September 12, 1894 – September 23, 1971), known professionally as Billy Gilbert, was an American actor and comedian.
-He was known for his comic sneeze routines.
-He appeared in over 200 feature films, short subjects and television shows beginning in 1929.
+Leonard Maltin praised Gilbert in his Movie Encyclopedia: "One of the screen's most beloved character actors, Billy Gilbert is remembered for two particular talents: his skill as a dialectician and his ability to stretch a simple sneeze into a hilarious routine."
+He appeared in more than 200 feature films, short subjects, and television shows, beginning in 1929.

 Career

 Early life and vaudeville career

 The child of singers with the Metropolitan Opera, he was born on September 12, 1894, in a dressing room at the Hopkins Opera House in Louisville, Kentucky.
-As a child, he lived in San Francisco, and he left school to be in a troupe of singing children.
+As a child, he lived in San Francisco, and left school to join a troupe of singing children.
 His early work included a female-impersonation act and professional boxing.
-Gilbert began working in vaudeville at the age of 12, and later played in burlesque on the Columbia and Mutual wheels.
+Gilbert began working in vaudeville at age 12, and performed in burlesque on the Columbia and Mutual circuits.